Rowling Spring 1 Topic Map (click on the dragon...)

 PE

-School PE will be on a Tuesday and a Friday and children will come to school in PE kit.
+School PE will be on a Tuesday and a Thursday and children will come to school in PE kit.

 Homework